bluecatlabs/gateway-workflows/Community/query_logger/README.md

       *"https://api-<Your_Edge_CI_URL>"*

     - API Token:
-      This will the API token to login to BlueCat DNS Edge CI.
+      This will be the API token to login to BlueCat DNS Edge CI via API.

     - Syslog Server IP Address:
       This will be the IP address of the server to send the DNS query logs in a syslog format.